Log in

 v.leggett@blacksofthechesapeake.com

-Carnelious Jones, VP Business Development
+Carnelius Jones, VP New Business Development

 Carnelious Jones is a business and community leader, entrepreneur, investor, and philanthropist.
-Over the past three decades, "CJ", as he is known by his peers, accumulated unmatched professional experience and knowledge within the oil and gas industry, domestically and abroad.
+Over the past three decades, “CJ,” as he is known by his peers, accumulated unmatched professional experience and knowledge within the oil and gas industry, domestically and abroad.

-His entrepreneurial endeavors domestically led him to owning and operating three physical plants in Maryland; and as a prime contractor, CJ secured federal contracts to provide oil and gas services to the Department of Defense.
+A people person who maintains a standard of excellence in the workplace, CJ built and nurtured a rich stable of oil and gas professionals who serve in multiple layers of the industry worldwide.
+His entrepreneurial endeavors domestically led him to own and operate three physical plants in Maryland, and as a prime contractor, CJ secured federal contracts to provide oil and gas services to the Department of Defense.

-Always looking to expand his reach, CJ has embarked on an additional career in Aquaculture, harvesting world class oysters for shellfish connoisseurs, while providing an environmentally sustainable nature water cleaning and filtration system for the Chesapeake Bay watershed.
+Always looking to expand his reach, CJ has embarked on an additional career in Aquaculture, harvesting world-class oysters f or shellfish connoisseurs while providing an environmentally sustainable nature water cleaning and filtration system for the Chesapeake Bay watershed.

-In addition, during his tenure as board chair, the BOCF was designated as a "Local Legacy Project" by the United States Congress and the Library of Congress in 2000.
-Presently, CJ is providing strategic direction for the Blacks of the Chesapeake's Campaign to Preserve a Local Legacy.
+In addition, during his tenure as board chair, the BOCF was designated as a “Local Legacy Project by the United States Congress and the Library of Congress in 2000.
+Presently, CJ is providing strategic direction for the Blacks of the Chesapeake’s Campaign to Preserve a Local Legacy.

 Akil Leggett, Jr., Director of Technology